rightjs/rightjs-docs/docs/en/tutorials/delays-and-timers.md

     // call it periodically every 2 seconds callback.periodical(2000);

-You also can use carrying with your delays and periodical calls
+You also can use currying with your delays and periodical calls

     var timer = function(message) {
       console.log(message);